chutsu/ditto/README.md

 - No build process needed
 - Deployable via GitHub Pages
+- Easily customizable (does not use the bloated Twitter Bootstrap)
 - Can fetch more than just the README file
 - Just create an HTML file, create some markdown files and deploy! :)